PrestaShop/docs/src/content/1.7/modules/sample_modules/view-order-hooks-demo.md

  {{< figure src="../img/view-order-hooks-demo/ps-view-order-page-hooks.jpg" title="Order page hooks locations" >}}

-Let's start from the first one - `displayBackOfficeOrderActions` and create a demo for it.
+Let's take - `displayBackOfficeOrderActions` and create a demo for it.

+### Composer autoloading

 Let's create `composer.json` in the root of the module to autoload classes with the namespaces (PrestaShop\\Module\\DemoViewOrderHooks\\) we define from the `src` folder.